code-not-found/code-not-found.github.io/_posts/cxf/jax-ws/2017-07-22-apache-cxf-logging-soap-request-response-example.md

 CXF includes a `LoggingFeature` which encapsulates the creation of the different logging interceptors and then subsequently adds them to all the different interceptor chains.

 Let's add a `LoggingFeature` to the CXF `Bus` that hosts our TicketAgent `Endpoint`.
-First we create a new instance of the feature and enable formatting of the XML message by using `setPrettyLogging()` method.
+First, we create a new instance of the feature and enable formatting of the XML message by using the `setPrettyLogging()` method.
 We then add the feature by using `setFeatures()` on the bus.

 ``` java
 package com.codenotfound.endpoint;